GeorginRMZ/stack-cpp/README.md

 This is stack realization on cplusplus

 ## Description
-if you don't specify anything in the constructor, the stack size will be 255
+if you do not specify the stack size in the constructor, it will be created with a size of 255

 char* getLastError() - return lastError